graphsignal/graphsignal-python/README.md

 Since only data statistics are sent to our servers, there is **no limitation** on logged data size and it doesn't have a direct effect on logging performance.

-## Security
+## Security and Privacy

 Graphsignal logger can only open outbound connections to `log-api.graphsignal.ai` and send data, no inbound connections or commands are possible.

-Please make sure to exclude or anonymize any personally identifiable information (PII) when logging model inputs and outputs.
+Please make sure to exclude or anonymize any personally identifiable information (PII) when logging model data and events.
 If necessary, sending prediction instances can be disabled by setting `log_instances` option to `False` when configuring the logger.
-This, however, can impair troubleshooting capabilities.
+This, however, can impair root cause analysis capabilities.

 ## Troubleshooting

 To enable debug logging, add `debug_mode=True` to `configure()`.
-If the debug log doesn't give you any hints on how to fix a problem, please report it to our support team in your account's Support section.
+If the debug log doesn't give you any hints on how to fix a problem, please report it to our support team via your account.

 In case of connection issues, please make sure outgoing connections to `log-api.graphsignal.ai` are allowed.